 Fish River Canyon – 2nd biggest Canyon in the world

-Once we reached the main viewing point at the edge of the Fish River’s Canyon, we had time to explore the nearby hiking trails to get the best view inside the deep river valley where still some small waters were left from the rain season.
+Once we reached the main viewing point at the edge of the Fish River’s Canyon, we had time to explore the nearby hiking trails to get the best view inside the deep river valley with some small waters left from the rain season.
 The sunset was stunning while having a cold beverage provided by Rovos Rail’s mobile bar.
 The deeply red-colored sky of today’s sunset was the perfect ending to our adventurous and exciting days in Namibia, particularly the southern part of the Kalahari Desert.

 Day 7: Relaxing on board the Rovos Rail Train

 Our next stop: South Africa.
 We crossed the border from Namibia to South Africa during the night.
 But we haven’t had to take care of it on our own.
-The crew made sure everything went smoothly at the border while the passengers including us were able to sleep into the first South Africa morning of this trip.
-The seventh and eighth day, the final days of our trip, can be described by long talks with fellow travelers from Germany, Israel, the UK, the United States of America, the Netherlands, China and Costa Rica, hours of observing the continuously changing environment along our train journey and relaxed evenings with drinks and music getting to know the crew and their family-like connection to Rovos Rail.
+The crew made sure everything went smoothly at the border while the passengers, including us, could sleep into the first South Africa morning of this trip.
+The seventh and eighth day, the final days of our trip, can be described by long talks with fellow travelers from Germany, Israel, the UK, the United States of America, the Netherlands, China, and Costa Rica, hours of observing the continuously changing environment along our train journey and relaxed evenings with drinks and music getting to know the crew and their family-like connection to Rovos Rail.

-One of the highlights was undoubtedly the Africa Day when countries like Namibia celebrate their independence from the European colonists.
-Dressed in colorful traditional African clothes, we spend the evening of the 25th May dancing and singing to African music, learning some phrases of the Afrikaans language and gazing for the best view of the uncountable stars of the dark African sky from the observation car.
+One of the highlights was undoubtedly Africa Day, when countries like Namibia celebrate their independence from the European colonists.
+Dressed in colorful traditional African clothes, we spend the evening of the 25th May dancing and singing to African music, learning some phrases of the Afrikaans language, and gazing for the best view of the uncountable stars of the dark African sky from the observation car.
 African gaycation at its best.